PerimeterX/perimeterx-python-wsgi/README.md

 #### <a name="api-timeout"></a>API Timeouts

-Control the timeouts for PerimeterX requests.
-The API is called when the risk cookie does not exist, or is expired or invalid.
+Controls the timeouts for PerimeterX requests.
+This API is called when the risk cookie does not exist, or is expired or invalid.

 API Timeout in seconds (float) to wait for the PerimeterX server API response.